 What commitment must a family make to participate?
 Each child and at least one parent must attend the twice per month sessions.
 Families are asked to make a commitment to be involved for the entire school year.

 Who can participate?
-Only temple members with children in grades K , 1 or 2.
+Temple members with children in Kindergarten.

 How will Jewish Family Journeys benefit my family?
 Participation will strengthen Jewish knowledge for both parents and children and better prepare families to more fully celebrate Judaism at home.
 Through learning and doing as part of a small community of learners Jewish Family Journeys families will develop relationships that go beyond the classroom.

-Interested in Learning More?
-Contact Iris Schwartz, Director of Education, at email@example.com
+Contact Iris Schwartz, Director of Education, at firstname.lastname@example.org for more information.